mamata171/Hotel-management-system/README.md

 # Hotel-management-system
-A beautifull and real time hotel management system built using python in GuI tkinter and backend mysql
+A beautifull and real time hotel management system built using python GuI tkinter and mysql

 I have divided this project two main parts 1. the hotel management sysem 2. the login system